behu-kea/blog/tomcat.md

 <packaging>war</packaging>
 ```

-Also remember to add the java version to your `pom.xml` file
+Also remember to add the java version to your `pom.xml` file.
+Remember to install the latest version og java on the server: `sudo yum install java`

 ```xml
 <properties>